Global Battery World:

 ̴ 100% more nickel and ̴1000% more lithium than produced today.

 Large Lithium-ion batteries used in the mobility sector are highly complex electrochemical devices containing many metals, polymers, solvents, and minerals.
 Recycling will be partially possible.
 However, separating materials involve costly processes.
 Cost-competitive recycling methods to yield single high-quality battery components is therefore challenging.
 Moreover, the various different battery types on the market will make it difficult to recycle systematically and efficiently.

 It is therefore likely that metal-mining will be the primary and most affordable way to yield high-quality battery raw materials in the near future.

-Waste management and circular economy will help to reduce waste by ”second use” of old batteries, reduction of raw materials and substitute cobalt and nickel.
-A more innovative battery technology in the in the next generation lithium batteries using sustainable, less toxic and less flammable battery materials will improve the overall lithium battery safety.
+Waste management and circular economy will help to reduce waste by “second use” of old batteries, reduction of raw materials and substitute cobalt and nickel.
+A more innovative battery technology in the next generation lithium batteries using sustainable, less toxic and less flammable battery materials will improve the overall lithium battery safety.

 Energy Storage, Climate Change and the Energy-Transition

 Energy storage is an important key-technology in the 21st century

 Energy storage is an important key-technology in the 21st century helping to reduce or even eliminate the use of fossil fuels in our society.
 Fossil fuels like gasoline have been an excellent energy carrier, allowing to store, move, and trade energy in and convenient and inexpensive way.
 However, any fossil product produces excessively CO2 upon burning in a combustion engine.

 A clean way to store energy is to use batteries

 Batteries store electricity electrochemically and do not produce CO2 during charge and discharge of the battery.
 Moreover, batteries are highly versatile and their performance characteristics can be engineered.